vaadin/web-components/packages/react-components/README.md

 # Vaadin React components

-React wrappers for Vaadin components.
+This package contains all React wrappers for Vaadin components (free and commercial).